The Call for Session Proposals and Poster Presenters closed July 19, 2019.

 If your presentation is drawing heavily on another source, it is your responsibility to seek permission from the original source to the use the material.
 Be sure to cite the original source in any pictures, charts, graphs, etc. used in your presentation.

-It is the policy of the National Council for Science and the Environment to hold events where physical and communication barriers do not exclude people with disabilities from attending and participating.
+It is the policy of NCSE to hold events where physical and communication barriers do not exclude people with disabilities from attending and participating.
 Presentations must be accessible to all.

-For questions about the submission process contact firstname.lastname@example.org.
+For questions regarding the submission process, please contact email@example.com.